The core in random hypergraphs and local weak convergence: Warning Propagation and the -core

 and

 Additionally, the mark of $v\in\cV(F)$ at time $t$ is

 The mark of $a\in\cF(F)$ at time $t$ is

 Note that the Warning Propagation description is similar to the peeling process introduced in \S~\ref{sec_intro}.
 At time $t=1$ every variable node $v$ of degree strictly less than $k$ will send message $\mu_{v\to a}(1|F)=0$ to all its neighbours $a$.
-That is, at time $t=1$ we ``delete'' every factor node $a$ adjacent to $v$ from $F$ by setting its mark to $\mu_{a}(1|F)=0$.
-Thus, other that the peeling process Warning Propagation simultaneously deletes all factor nodes adjacent to variable nodes of degree less that $k$ from $F$.
-Along these lines, the intuition is that if $\mu_x(t|F)=0$ for $t\geq 0$, then after $t$ iterations of Warning Propagation it is ruled out that $x$ belongs to the $k$-core of $F$.
+As a consequence, at time $t=1$ we set the mark of every factor node $a$ adjacent to $v$ to $\mu_{a}(1|F)=0$.
+In the subsequent iteration the mark of every variable node $w$ that is adjacent to less than $k$ factor nodes marked with $1$ will be set to $\mu_{w}(1|F)=0.$ If we interpret a mark equal to $0$ as deletion from the factor graph, at each iteration Warning Propagation simultaneously deletes all factor nodes adjacent to variable nodes of degree less that $k$ from $F$.
+Along these lines, the intuition is that if $\mu_x(t|F)=0$ for $t\geq 0$, then after $t$ iterations Warning Propagation has ruled out that $x$ belongs to the $k$-core of $F$.